PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 currently tracks this branch.
 The Goal is active again; subsequent work uses coherent commits and pushes without opening an additional pull request.

-The latest implementation unit extends the lazy `ModelIRPassStateScope` to the next audited registered-pass sequence.
-Four repeated production clusters now share one differential index across mixed attention, elementwise gates, Pad, dual post-convolution gates, NDHWC gates, cost-volume ScatterND, Add/Concat suffixes, and dual-Mul/Concat.
-A fifth occurrence shares the same seven-runner suffix while retaining its original omission of mixed attention.
-All later isolated calls remain outside this scope.
-A synthetic model whose model-only preflights match every runner proves that 15 diagnostic events construct one graph index without changing runner order.
+The latest implementation unit audits the later mixed-attention/NDHWC/cost- volume sequence.
+A raw dequantize/HardSigmoid/quantize mutator separates mixed attention from the other runners, so mixed attention intentionally remains standalone.
+Only the contiguous NDHWC-gate and cost-volume-scatter runners now share a separate lazy `ModelIRPassStateScope`, which ends before the following raw convolution-affine fold.
+A synthetic model whose two model-only preflights match proves that three diagnostic events construct one graph index without crossing either raw boundary.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.